-NAME: \sim \sim \sim DATE: 722.3
+NAME: \sim \sim \sim DATE: 22.3

 Our class has been working on writing personal narratives at school.
-Your child has read personal narratives, and we have drafted a personal narrative as a class.
-Now, each student will have an opportunity to write his or her own personal narrative describing something that happened to him or her.
-As homework, please work with your child to brainstorm ideas that he or she might write about in a personal narrative.
-Remind your child that the personal narrative is nonfiction; it should tell about something that really happened to him or her.
-Here are some ideas for topics your child might be interested in writing about:
+Your student has read personal narratives, and we have drafted a personal narrative as a class.
+Now, each student will have an opportunity to write their own personal narrative describing something that happened to them.
+As homework, please work with your student to brainstorm ideas that they might write about in a personal narrative.
+Remind your student that the personal narrative is nonfiction; it should tell about something that really happened to them.
+Here are some ideas for topics your student might be interested in writing about: